The Church ...Then And Now

 Literal Doctrines of Demons (Directly Derived From The Occult)

-The so called Christian world today is awash with books by authors who, collectively, present a plethora of viewpoints, all under the banner of 'Christianity'.
-A considerable number become very popular best sellers.
-Unfortunately however, popularity, is absolutely no of indication of Biblical accuracy, or spiritual reliability.
-Many of these authors of these books, profess to be innovative or progressive Christian leaders, who claim to be rethinking Christianity.
+The church is flooded with so called ‘Christian’ leaders who collectively, present a plethora of viewpoints, all under the banner of 'Christianity'.
+Many of these leaders are very well known in the Christian world... either they pastor very large churches, make regular appearances on television, and/or churn out books by the truckload (a considerable number of which become very popular best sellers).
+Many of them profess to be innovative or progressive Christian leaders, who claim to be rethinking Christianity.
 Others hide behind titles such as "motivational speakers" or 'management experts' who's aim is to cultivate or develop leaders.
-The truth is that many of these books not only flatly contradict the Scriptures, but subtly introduce New Age concepts, ideas and teachings.
-These authors/speakers/leaders are not Christians, but wolves in sheep's clothing who do little but lead people away from salvation and life.
+Unfortunately, popularity is absolutely no of indication of Biblical accuracy, or spiritual reliability.
+The truth is that many of these books/teachings not only flatly contradict the Scriptures, but subtly introduce New Age concepts, ideas and teachings into the church.
+These authors/speakers/pastors are not Christians, but wolves in sheep's clothing who do little but lead people away from salvation and life.

 The Emerging Church